notkoen/Zombie-Escape-Configs/Formatting Guide/CSS Configs.md

         "name"              ""          // String: The 'full' name of the item.
 (Used in the chat messages) "short"             ""          // String: The 'short' name of the item.
 (Used in the interface) "color"             "FFFFFF"    // String: The HEX color code for the item.
-(Without #) "filter"            ""          // String: The targetname the player recieves for map based filtering.
-(Leave empty if not applicable)
-        "hammerid"          ""          // Int: The HammerID of the weapon.
+(Without #) "hammerid"          ""          // Int: The HammerID of the weapon.
         "cantransfer"       "1"         // Bool: Can this item be transfered to other players?
         "showmessages"      "1"         // Bool: Should messages be displayed for this item?